Rade58/chatops/README.md

 Go back to your notion page, and you have context menu top right, pick `Manage connection`, You should see your app, or type the name in order to find it and make a connection.

+### Get the secrets of your notion app (integration)

+Go back to your app, and copy the secret from there

+set it to th environment variable